fluid-project/infusion-docs/src/documents/ComponentConfigurationOptions.md

 ## Renderer Components ##

-Components defined with a grade of `rendererComponent` are also view components (and hence model components and evented components), so they support
+Components defined with a grade of `rendererComponent` are also view components (and hence model components), so they support
 * all of the [common options](#options-supported-by-all-components-grades) described above,
 * [`modelComponent` options](#model-components) described above,
 * [`viewComponent` options](#view-components) described above,